 There are three main ways that viral co-infection can play out inside the body, Sarah Meskill, a professor of pediatric emergency medicine at Baylor College of Medicine in Texas, told Fatherly in an email.
 First, one virus may dominate over the other, so there is only one main infection.
 Second, the viruses may help each other replicate inside the body, which can make both infections worse.
 The third possibility is the most common: The viruses co-exist without affecting each other much.

 Some experts think that when you get infected by either influenza or the coronavirus, your body ramps up your innate immune system, which can attack any virus.
 When the second virus infects you, you’re then better able to fight it off.
 Other experts think that co-infection of these two could worsen symptoms, especially because both viruses attack the lungs.

-There’s not enough information available at the moment for Mannan to be able to recommend people get a COVID-19 vaccine when it’s available, he says.
-He will have to wait to see the data himself once trials are finished.
-But he does recommend the flu shot, which the Centers for Disease Control and Prevention is pushing for nearly everyone older than 6 months of age.
+The best thing you can do to protect yourself from co-infection is to get both the COVID vaccine and the flu shot, the latter of which the Centers for Disease Control and Prevention is pushing for nearly everyone older than 6 months of age.
 Even if you expect you could walk off the flu, get the shot, because it’s not just about you.
 “With any vaccine, the key thing is herd immunity,” Mannan says.
 “We’re trying to protect those in the community who are truly at risk.”